dimailn/vrf/README.md

 Vrf doesn't depends on current I18n, validation and network interaction libraries.
 Instead, it provides interfaces for integration with any one.

+# Ideology

+Vrf puts form at the forefront of your application, but at the same time all high-level features are provided unobtrusively and their activation is implemented explicitly.
+The main thesis of vrf is to stay simple while it is possible.
+This means, for example, that you can make the most of the built-in autoforming capabilities and not write any code, but if one day you need a more complex flow than middleware can offer, you can simply turn off the auto mode and manually manipulate the form, while still taking the other advantages that  gives vrf.

+In other words, the complex has the right to be complex, but the simple must remain simple.

 ## What does it look like?